fatmaelazab/PHP_Task/readme.md

     MAIL_PASSWORD=ladlfwckkjdafuyj
     MAIL_ENCRYPTION=tls

-You could change the MAIL_USERNAME and MAIL_PASSWORD fields with the email you want to user and its application key, but for this API, I have already created one so you could use it right away.
+You could change the MAIL_USERNAME and MAIL_PASSWORD fields with the email you want to use and its application key, but for this API, I have already created one so you could use it right away.
 Also go to /config/mail.php and update the following field

         'from' => [